 - Auto-immune diseases such as Lupus, Rheumatoid Arthritis, Psoriatic arthritis, etc.

 - Excess uric acid can cause gouty arthritis

 Diet, raw juices and exercise tips to help arthritis sufferers

 Your diet and lifestyle has a profound effect upon any chronic illness, especially arthritis and osteoporosis.
 If you are dependent upon anti-inflammatory drugs and/or immuno-suppressant drugs, the use of the dietary and lifestyle strategies below will still be most beneficial for your symptoms.

-- Follow Liver Cleansing Diet Book, The Liver Cleansing Diet is an anti-inflammatory diet.
+- Follow the "Liver Cleansing Diet Book".
+The Liver Cleansing Diet is an anti-inflammatory diet.

 - Avoid - refined sugars, white flour, preserved and processed foods, including preserved meats, and deep fried foods.

 - Avoid hydrogenated oils and trans-fatty-acids.
 Check food labels to see if the list of ingredients contains hydrogenated oils.